Man attacks Motel 6 employee and several guests in Fairview Township

 Williams threatened to kill anyone that came out of the room and said, "If you come out of the room you will not make it off the block," according to court documents.

-Williams was charged with four counts of simple assault, making terroristic threats, harassment and recklessly endangering another person, among other charges, according to court documents.
+Williams is charged with four counts of simple assault, making terroristic threats, harassment and recklessly endangering another person, among other charges, according to court documents.

 Police say nobody involved needed medical attention.